concord-consortium/collaborative-learning/src/plugins/starter/README.md

 - rename all text `starter` and `Starter`
 - rename all filenames with the word `starter` in them
 - update `src/register-tools.ts` to import your new tile's registration module.
+- to give your new tile a very basic icon open the `*-icon.svg` and change the `St` in the text element to a short string for your tile